 3) In the world of production and development, being on the same platform is not only helpful; it’s essential.
 A team of six writers working on such-and-such show for HBO can’t be using six different versions of the same screenwriting app, let alone six different versions of screenwriting app altogether.

-But let’s go with the premise, for this article at least, that platform choice — which software you choose to write scripts with — will continue to be relevant, and say that Final Draft and Screenwriter are the two biggest gorillas in the room.
+But let’s go with the premise, for this article at least, that platform choice — which software you choose to write your scripts with — will continue to be relevant, and say that Final Draft and Screenwriter are the two biggest gorillas in the room.

-Fluidity / Ease of Physical Typing
+Fluidity / Ease of Typing on Final Draft vs. Screenwriter

 Both programs utilize the TAB-centric keystroke convention to get from one element to another.
 Screenwriter doesn’t assume that word one of your blank script is going to be a scene header/slugline until you start typing INT or EXT, whereas in Final Draft 9, you’re on a scene heading no matter what for the very first thing you type in your new script, unless you use a shortcut key from the manual or go to the top menu and change the element type to something else.